Your Horoscope This Week: November 19 to November 25

-As the week begins, we’re rounding out the Sun’s transit through the enigmatic sign of Scorpio, and preparing to enter Sag Season, which officially starts on November 22 at 9:02 a.m.
-EST. Mars, the planet of action, spends its final stretch in its home sign of Scorpio this week, and then on Friday 24 it switches into Sagittarius for the next six weeks.
+As the week begins, we’re rounding out the Sun’s transit through the enigmatic sign of Scorpio, and preparing to enter Sag Season, which officially starts on November 22.
+Mars, the Planet of Action, spends its final stretch in its home sign of Scorpio this week, and then on Friday 24 it switches into Sagittarius for the next six weeks.
 Big Sag energy is about to dominate the cosmos as the Sun, Mercury, and Mars will all be in Sagittarius by the time the weekend begins.

 This blend of Scorpio-Sag energy means we’re meant to find a balance between the intensity of our emotions and passions, and the potency of our actions and intentions.
 If you haven’t yet set your intentions for the recent Scorpio new moon, you have until the 23rd of this month to make the most of the lunation’s manifestation abilities.